Terms & Conditions

 BIC: HYVE DEMM 473

-5. Cancellation by the Participant before the beginning of the course
+5. Cancelation by the Participant before the beginning of the course

 (1) The Association must be notified of the Participant’s cancellation by fax, registered mail or email.